Demography: Common rates and ratios

 A stable population does not necessarily remain fixed in size.
 It can be expanding or shrinking.

-Note that the crude death rate as defined above and applied to a whole population can give a misleading impression.
+The crude death rate as defined above and applied to a whole population can give a misleading impression.
 For example, the number of deaths per 1,000 people can be higher in developed nations than in less-developed countries, despite standards of health being better in developed countries.
 This is because developed countries have proportionally more older people, who are more likely to die in a given year, so that the overall mortality rate can be higher even if the mortality rate at any given age is lower.
 A more complete picture of mortality is given by a life table, which summarizes mortality separately at each age.
 A life table is necessary to give a good estimate of life expectancy.

 Basic equation regarding development of a population

 Suppose that a country (or other entity) contains Populationt persons at time t.

 What is the size of the population at time t + 1 ?

 Natural increase from time t to t + 1:

 Net migration from time t to t + 1:

 These basic equations can also be applied to subpopulations.
 For example, the population size of ethnic groups or nationalities within a given society or country is subject to the same sources of change.
 When dealing with ethnic groups, however, "net migration" might have to be subdivided into physical migration and ethnic reidentification (assimilation).
 Individuals who change their ethnic self-labels or whose ethnic classification in government statistics changes over time may be thought of as migrating or moving from one population subcategory to another.

 More generally, while the basic demographic equation holds true by definition, in practice the recording and counting of events (births, deaths, immigration, emigration) and the enumeration of the total population size are subject to error.
 So allowance needs to be made for error in the underlying statistics when any accounting of population size or change is made.

 The figure in this section shows the latest (2004) UN (United Nations) WHO projections of world population out to the year 2150 (red = high, orange = medium, green = low).
 The UN "medium" projection shows world population reaching an approximate equilibrium at 9 billion by 2075.
 Working independently, demographers at the International Institute for Applied Systems Analysis in Austria expect world population to peak at 9 billion by 2070.
 Throughout the 21st century, the average age of the population is likely to continue to rise.